Frequently Asked Questions

 Work

 Work is not impacted, unless your profession puts you at a higher risk of UV exposure.
-Please remember to wear your UV-blocking glasses at work until you are told by your eye doctor that it is no longer necessary.
+Please remember to wear your RxSight UV-protective glasses at work until you are told by your surgical eyecare team that it is no longer necessary.

 Laser Treatments

-It is recommended that you wait until all light treatments are complete and you have been advised that you can remove your UV-blocking glasses before proceeding with hair removal (IPL) treatments (different IPL devices use different wavelengths).
+It is recommended that you wait until all light treatments are complete and you have been advised that you can remove your RxSight UV-protective glasses before proceeding with hair removal (IPL) treatments (different IPL devices use different wavelengths).
 This includes other facial beauty treatments that use light sources.

-Between 1 and 3 light treatments, each lasting approximately 90 seconds and separated by approximately 3 days, are required.
-The total number of light treatments is based on achievement of the desired visual outcome that you and your eye doctor selected.
+You will receive between 1 and 3 light treatments, each lasting approximately 90 seconds and separated by at least 3 days.
+The total number of light treatments is based on achievement of the desired visual outcome that you and your surgical eyecare team selected.
 Once you have achieved your final optimal vision, the lens power is permanently locked with 2 final light treatments to prevent any further changes.

 Your vision may be blurry immediately after each treatment due to a gel used during application of the light treatment, but this should resolve quickly.
-Additionally, your eye may be dilated for the treatment, which may require wearing the tinted UV-blocking glasses for a few hours.
+Additionally, your eye will be dilated for the treatment, which may require wearing the tinted RxSight UV-protective glasses for a few hours.
 It may take approximately 24 hours after each light treatment to notice an improvement in your vision.
 The light from the LDD may also cause a temporary or long-lasting pink or red afterimage.
 This tinge to your vision is especially noticeable on things that normally look white, but should resolve before your next light treatment.
-Speak with your eye doctor if the pink or red afterimage remains.
+Speak with your surgical eyecare team if the pink or red afterimage remains.

 Healthcare Professionals